Physicians for Human Rights: Program on Sexual Violence in Conflict Zones

 PHR's Program on Sexual Violence in Conflict Zones was launched in 2011.
 The program strengthens cross-sectoral responses to sexual violence in the Democratic Republic of Congo and Kenya through training workshops for health care, law enforcement, and legal professionals.
 While PHR itself has engaged in many forensic investigations and advocacy efforts around rape in armed conflict, the Program on Sexual Violence in Conflict Zones builds local capacities for the collection of court-admissible evidence to support prosecutions for sexual violence crimes.

-The program has an office at renowned gynecological surgeon Dr. Denis Mukwege's Panzi Hospital, in Bukavu, Democratic Republic of Congo.
+The program has an office at renowned gynecological surgeon Denis Mukwege's Panzi Hospital, in Bukavu, Democratic Republic of Congo.
 The Program on Sexual Violence in Conflict Zones partners with Panzi Hospital to train and mentor health workers, police officers, lawyers, and judges in effective documentation and prosecution of sexual violence.

 To aid the documentation of sexual violence, PHR has developed MediCapt, an app allowing the secure digital recording and transmission of medical evidence.